-Vessels that conduct seismic surveys must have a fisheries expert on board when this is necessary out of consideration for fishery activities in the area.
-In the event of doubt, the Norwegian Petroleum Directorate will make the final decision.
+Vessels that conduct geophysical surveys must have a fisheries expert on board when this is necessary out of consideration for fishery activities in the area.
+If there is any doubt, the Norwegian Petroleum Directorate will make the final decision.

-The licensee and/or the party responsible for operation of the vessel shall make relevant regulations, documents and data available to the fisheries expert.
+The licensee and the party responsible for operation of the vessel shall make relevant regulations, documents and data available to the fisheries expert.
 Regulations and documents shall be available in both Norwegian and English.
-Access to the Internet and other necessary aids for the fisheries expert must be facilitated.
+Access to the internet and other necessary aids for the fisheries expert must be facilitated.

-Vessels conducting seismic surveys shall have on board and use equipment that monitors and reports the vessel's position and movements.
-Switching off, damaging, destroying or otherwise manipulating the position reporting equipment during the survey activity is prohibited.
+Vessels conducting geophysical surveys shall have on board, and use equipment that monitors and reports the vessel's position and movements during the survey activity.

-Position reporting equipment pursuant to this provision shall satisfy the requirements in Regulations No. 454 of 24 March 2010 relating to requirements for equipment and installation of position reporting equipment.
-Section 3 concerning requirements for the service provider that forwards tracking information applies correspondingly.
+Positional reporting equipment pursuant to this provision shall at any time be operational and satisfy the requirements in Regulations No. 454 of 24 March 2010 relating to requirements for equipment and installation of position reporting equipment.
+Section 3 in this regulation concerning requirements for the service provider that forwards tracking information applies correspondingly.

-Vessels starting seismic surveys shall send an electronic notice to the Directorate of Fisheries' 24/7 monitoring centre (FMC), which is designated by the Norwegian Petroleum Directorate as system operator, in order to activate the receipt of signals.
+For vessels starting geophysical surveys the licensee shall send an electronic notification to the Directorate of Fisheries' 24/7 monitoring centre (FMC), which is designated by the Norwegian Petroleum Directorate as system operator, in order to activate the receipt of signals.
 The requirement for monitoring and registration starts when the audio sources are activated, and lasts for the duration of the survey.

 Vessels conducting surveys shall, twice per hour, and for the duration of the activity, automatically report the vessel's position to the Directorate of Fisheries.
 The Directorate of Fisheries may acquire the position of the individual vessel more frequently than twice per hour, according to the Norwegian Petroleum Directorate's more detailed directions.